LagoLunatic/MCEdit/README.md

 Then clone this repository with git by running this in a command prompt:
 `git clone --recursive https://github.com/LagoLunatic/MCEdit.git`

-Download and install Python 3.8.2 from here: https://www.python.org/downloads/release/python-382/
+Download and install Python 3.12 from here: https://www.python.org/downloads/release/python-3121/
-"Windows x86-64 executable installer" is the one you want if you're on Windows.
+"Windows installer (64-bit)" is the one you want if you're on Windows.

 Open the MCEdit folder in a command prompt and install dependencies by running:
-`py -3.8 -m pip install -r requirements.txt`
+`py -m pip install -r requirements.txt`

 Then launch the editor with:
-`py -3.8 mcedit.py`
+`py mcedit.py`